 How it all began

 Not so long ago in a basement not that far away, in the deepest darkest depths of New Jersey, Tigerman was born.
 The band is a highly improvised, mostly instrumental product of the diverse music backgrounds of its members who met while studying music at William Paterson University.
-Consisting of Adam Carelli on Alto and Tenor Sax.
-Jay Gogel on Keys.
-Kurt Althoff on Guitar.
-Joe Stracquatanio on Bass.
-And Rory Burns on Drums.
+Consisting of Adam Carelli on Alto/Tenor Sax and Wind Synth, Jay Gogel on Keys, Kurt Althoff on Guitar, Joe Stracquatanio on Bass, and Rory Burns on Drums.
 These five musicians possess the musical strength, speed, agility and ferocity of a Tiger in its most primal state.
-Tigerman’s sound blends elements of funk, jazz, rock and the bizarre into the unique blend of groovy jams and epic aural journeys.
+Tigerman’s sound blends elements of funk, jazz, rock, and the bizarre into the unique blend of groovy jams and epic aural journeys.

 Since birth, Adam has been an unyielding creative tornado.
 Drawing, painting, and building things as soon as his hands could grasp at and manipulate the world, he found his true calling when his grandmother began teaching him piano.
 In 3rd grade he got his first saxophone and it was all over from there.
 He grew up playing in concert band, jazz band, marching band, and basically any band that wanted some sweet horn action.
 Attending both William Paterson and Rutgers Universities for music education/classical performance, he eventually switched majors and earned a degree in sound engineering arts.
 Over the years he has laid down sax tracks for many projects, and been a driving force in NJ bands such as The Creeping Dead Charlies, Consolation Prize, Grandma, The Kreptatka Bar Band, Unexplained Bacon, and of course Tigerman.
 A live sound engineer in the civilian realm, his headspace is never far from the world of audio.
 In Tigerman he is the Ambassador of Face Melting on tenor sax, alto sax, MIDI wind synth, and a wee bit on vocals.
 Always ready to throw back a beer or light up a good time with friends, I dare you to find a human being that this weirdo can’t get along with.